Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Liquid propane gas is a co-product of natural gas processing and crude oil refining.

-It is isolated, liquefied through pressurisation into liquid propane gas and stored in pressure vessels for easy storage, shipping and distribution.
+Propane gas is isolated, liquefied through pressurisation into liquid propane gas and stored in pressure vessels, like a propane tank, for easy storage, shipping and distribution.

 How is Propane Gas Made?

-Propane is extracted from heated crude oil using a distillation tower.
+Propane gas is extracted from heated crude oil using a distillation tower.

-It is then pressurised and stored as liquid propane gas in bottles and propane tanks.
+It is then pressurised and stored as liquid propane gas in bottles or propane tank.

-It is important to understand that “raw natural gas”, as it leaves the gas well, contains other gases (including propane) and impurities that need to be processed out to obtain the nearly pure methane gas that we refer to as “refined natural gas” or just “natural gas”.
+It is important to understand that “raw natural gas”, as it leaves the gas well, contains other gases (including propane gas) and impurities that need to be processed out to obtain the nearly pure methane gas that we refer to as “refined natural gas” or just “natural gas”.

 Applications for Propane Gas